 - 2.1 Universal Service Obligation Fund (USOF) is headed by the Administrator, USOF.
-His primary responsibilities include - To formulate USOF projects under the various streams provided in the Indian Telegraph Rules, in consultation with the telecom service providers and various stakeholders. - To design the bidding process and carry out tendering. - To enter into implementation agreements with Universal Service Providers (USPs) - To monitor the implementation of USOF projects and to disburse subsidy in accordance with terms and conditions of USOF agreements. - To carry out post implementation reviews of USOF Schemes. - The Office of USOF Administrator functions as an attached office of the Department of Telecom, Ministry of Communications and IT. - 2.2 USOF has undertaken several rural developmental activities in its various streams covering provision of public telecom and information services, rural community phones, replacement of MARR (Multi Access Radio Relay), provision of household phones in rural and remote areas, creation of infrastructure for provision of mobile services, provision of broadband connectivity, creation of general infrastructure, induction of new technological developments etc. The status of projects undertaken with USOF assistance is given in Annexure C.
+His primary responsibilities include - To formulate USOF projects under the various streams provided in the Indian Telegraph Rules, in consultation with the telecom service providers and various stakeholders. - To design the bidding process and carry out tendering. - To enter into implementation agreements with Universal Service Providers (USPs) - To monitor the implementation of USOF projects and to disburse subsidy in accordance with terms and conditions of USOF agreements. - To carry out post implementation reviews of USOF Schemes. - The Office of USOF Administrator functions as an attached office of the Department of Telecom, Ministry of Communications and IT. - 2.2 USOF has undertaken several rural developmental activities in its various streams covering provision of public telecom and information services, rural community phones, replacement of MARR (Multi Access Radio Relay), provision of household phones in rural and remote areas, creation of infrastructure for provision of mobile services, provision of broadband connectivity, creation of general infrastructure, induction of new technological

-2.3 As discussed in the Chapter 4 of Annexure C, though the USOF has undertaken a number of programs since inception, however most of these programs have not yielded the results as envisaged.
-Some of the key factors for not so satisfactory results are:

-2.3.1 USOF works as an extension of Department of Telecom Presently, USOF is working under the control of Department of Telecom.
+- developments etc. The status of projects undertaken with USOF assistance is given in Annexure C. - 2.3 As discussed in the Chapter 4 of Annexure C, though the USOF has undertaken a number of programs since inception, however most of these programs have not yielded the results as envisaged.
+Some of the key factors for non-delivery of the desired results are: - 2.3.1 USOF works as an extension of Department of Telecom Presently, USOF is working under the control of Department of Telecom.
 Therefore, the activities initiated by the USOF are being implemented like any ministry/department.
-The present structure has not served the objectives and expectations of creating a separate body to look after Universal Service Obligations.
-It has failed to acquire brand in terms of work norms as also project identification.

-2.3.2 USOF does not have the power and status for decision making on its own

-At present, USOF seeks approval of Department of Telecommunications for its various activities of the rural initiatives.
+The present structure has defeated very purpose of creating a separate body to look after Universal Service Obligations.
+It has failed to acquire brand in terms of work norms as also project identification. - 2.3.2 USOF does not have the power and status for decision making on its own - At present, USOF seeks approval of Department of Telecommunications for its various activities of the rural initiatives.
 It is pertinent to mention that the DoT itself has key role in telecom licensing, spectrum management, licensing compliance, license related charges, administrative and other critical issues.
-Thus rural telephony is part of multiple assignments with DoT.

-2.3.3 The rules and processes adopted by USOF for the project identification, implementation and monitoring are departmental

-Monitoring and periodic auditing is critical for efficient and timely implementation of the projects.
+DoT is unable to give priority for rural telephony. - 2.3.3 The rules and processes adopted by USOF for the project identification, implementation and monitoring is departmental - Monitoring and periodic auditing is critical for efficient and timely implementation of the projects.
 However, faulty project design, inability to enforce midcourse correction and rule bound rigidity has resulted in poor delivery of the final goods.